SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 For non-stiff problems, the native OrdinaryDiffEq.jl algorithms are vastly more efficient than the other choices.
 For most non-stiff problems, we recommend `Tsit5`.
 When more robust error control is required, `BS5` is a good choice.
-For fast solving at lower tolerances, we recommend `BS3`.
-For tolerances which are at about the truncation error of Float64 (1e-16), we recommend `Vern6`, `Vern7`, or `Vern8` as efficient choices.
+For fast solving at higher tolerances, we recommend `BS3`.
+For high accuracy but with the range of `Float64` (`~1e-8-1e-12`), we recommend `Vern6`, `Vern7`, or `Vern8` as efficient choices.

-For high accuracy non-stiff solving (BigFloat and tolerances like `<1e-20`), we recommend the `Feagin12` or `Feagin14` methods.
-These are more robust than Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
-Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).
+For high accuracy non-stiff solving (`BigFloat` and tolerances like `<1e-12`), we recommend the `Vern9` method.
 If a high-order method is needed with a high order interpolant, then you should choose `Vern9` which is Order 9 with an Order 9 interpolant.
+If you need extremely high accuracy (`<1e-30`?) and do not need an interpolant, try the `Feagin12` or `Feagin14` methods.
+Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).Note that these high order RK methods are more robust than the high order Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
+However, the `CVODE_Adams` method can be a good choice for high accuracy when the system of equations is very large (`>10,000` ODEs?) or the function calculation is very expensive.

 ### Stiff Problems